 Enovix Corp.
 Sued By Block & Leviton LLP for Securities Law Violations

-/EIN News/ -- BOSTON, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Block & Leviton LLP (www.blockleviton.com), a national securities litigation firm, announces that it has filed a class action lawsuit on behalf of shareholders against Enovix Corp.
-(NASDAQ: ENVX) and certain of its executives, for securities fraud.
+Boston, Massachusetts--(Newsfile Corp. - February 15, 2023) - Block & Leviton LLP (www.blockleviton.com), a national securities litigation firm, announces that it has filed a class action lawsuit on behalf of shareholders against Enovix Corp.
+ENVX and certain of its executives, for securities fraud.
 The complaint was brought in United States District Court for the Northern District of California and is captioned Twitchell v.
 Enovix Corp., No. 23-cv-00071 (N.D.
 Cal.) and is brought on behalf of investors that incurred damages on their purchases in Enovix Corp. common stock between February 22, 2021 and January 3, 2023, inclusive.

 A class has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.